jrmarco/jrm-killboard/README.md

 	* ONLY WITH ESI APPLICATION ENABLED AND SYNC :
 		* Client Id : ESI Application ID, is specific for your application.
 Retrieve it from the ESI Application admin panel.
 DO NOT SHARE THIS DATA
 		* Client Secret : ESI Application Secret, is specific for your application.
 Retrieve it from the ESI Application admin panel.
 DO NOT SHARE THIS DATA
+		* OAuth version : You can choose which version of OAuth standard use.
+I recommend Version2.
+If you don't know what this mean, just leave version 2
 		* Synchronization : this field set up the period of run of the cronjob offered by Wordpress ( WP-Cron ).
 This process can be run every hour, twice a day or once per day.
 We advise against the use of it, especially for heavy load platform.
 If you have direct access to system cron or external service go for it ( there are a lot on the web, some free )
 		* Endpoints Name: URL name parameter, required in the call to reach the cronjob endpoints
 		* Endpoints Secred: URL secret parameter, required in the call to reach the cronjob endpoints